 - Use cold water, and never allow the water in your tree stand fall below the tree base.
 Keeping the water level constant will prevent dropped needles and dry, droopy branches.

-- If you do allow the water pan to become empty, dried sap will form a scar over the base of the tree, sealing out water.
+- Water the tree daily.
+If you do allow the water pan to become empty, dried sap will form a scar over the base of the tree, sealing out water.
 To prevent the tree from drying out too quickly, you will need to take it down, cut another inch from the bottom of the trunk, and set it up again.
-This is definitely not worth the hassle, when the need to do so can be easily prevented by consistent watering.
+This is definitely not worth the hassle when the need to do so can be easily prevented by consistent watering.

 - Do not use additives, such as floral preservatives, molasses, sugar, bleach, soft drinks, aspirin, or honey in the water.
 No matter what you may have heard, these are completely unnecessary, and in some cases, harmful.
 Your tree will stay fresh enough as long as you provide enough clean, cold, pure water.

-- A properly watered Christmas tree does not present any particular fire hazard, though you should be careful not to set it up too close to fire places, wood stoves, furnace vents, or where the needles might end up in electrical sockets.
+- A properly watered Christmas tree does not present any particular fire hazard, though you should set it up at least 3 feet away from fireplaces, wood stoves, furnace vents, or where the needles might end up in electrical sockets.
 Keeping the tree away from heat sources will also make it last longer.

 Decorating Your Tree